 Mind Your MannersWhat three words have a total of only 14 letters yet carry a great deal of meaning?
 People may not notice these words when they're there, but if you forget to use them, you'll come across looking disrespectful and ungrateful.
 Give Up?
 These very powerful words are "Please" and "Thank You."
 Please take my advice.
 You'll thank me later.

 Many people are offended if strangers address them by their first names.
 When in doubt, use Mr., Mrs., or Dr. (if appropriate).
 When you are replying to an email and the sender of the original message has used his or her first name only, then you could safely assume it's okay to use that person's first name as well.

 If you're writing to someone you've communicated with before, you might want to begin by saying "I hope you are well."
-Email writers often use emoticons to convey a certain feeling: happy, sad, confuse or excited.
+Email writers often use emoticons or emoji to convey a certain feeling: happy, sad, confuse or excited.
 Use good judgement here.
-If you write to someone frequently and you have a less formal relationship, then emoticons are okay.
+If you write to someone frequently and you have a less formal relationship, then emoticons and emoji may be okay.
 If, however, you're writing to a prospective employer, stick to words only.

 Avoid writing your message using all upper case letters.
 It looks like you're shouting.
 Don't use all lower case letters either.
 Some people say it will make it seem like you're mumbling.

 Be ConciseWhen composing an email, you should be as brief as possible while still making sure to include all pertinent information.
 Most people don't have a lot of time to spend on email.
 If you want your recipient to pay attention to your message, make sure you get to your point as quickly as possible.
 However, don't leave out important details.
 If providing a lot of background information will help the recipient answer your query, by all means, include it.